MaYatKit/Scalable-Rotatable-Text/README.md

 ### Future work
-We plan to add emoji stickers which can not be edited in further, and provide a showcase that demonstrates how to combine a sticker with a photo or an video.
+We plan to add emoji stickers which can not be edited in the future, and provide a showcase that demonstrates how to combine a sticker with a photo or an video.
 Moreover, transforming this project from Java to Kotlin is scheduled.